ishinbrot/LambdasandStreamsSolution/Readme.md

 Major:Graphic Design has 0 number of students with the first name Jon. <br/>

 ## Recommended Resources
-You can reference how to use groupingBy on this page https://www.baeldung.com/java-groupingby-collector
+You can reference how to use the groupingBy function on this page https://www.baeldung.com/java-groupingby-collector